australia outback

 • disposable gloves

-• multi-use tool - Swiss Army knife, or Leatherman
+• multi-use tool - Swiss Army Knife, or Leatherman

 • notepad and pencil

-• a record of your health problems and your personal medications
+• record of your health problems

 Don't forget to check your medicine chest at home.
 The items you store there might be useful to take for your trip.
-The health advice for travellers section has more tips for you.
-I hope you'll find the first aid kit checklist helpful.

 Have a safe and healthy Outback trip!